leuas/Vrdndi/README.md

 All data that's used in this project is processed locally.
 It's in the ``data/`` folder.
 You have full control over it.

 **Internet Requirement**
-* **Pipelines**: If you download the base BGE-M3 model, Sentence Transformer and its tokenizers, you could run it without Internet.
+* **Pipelines**: If you download the base BGE-M3 model, Sentence Transformer, its tokenizers and training data, you could run it without network.

 * **Website**: The local website need to access to Internet to render Youtube video.